Supervisor support model

 What will you learn?

-The course is split into eight modules which will cover the types of mental health conditions that colleagues may experience, signs and symptoms and how to best to support your supervisee.
+The course consists of one intro module, then eight subject modules which will cover the types of mental health conditions that colleagues may experience, signs and symptoms and how to best to support your supervisee.
 We will also cover topics such as assaults on staff and injury on duty, moral injury and embitterment and suicide.

 Course modules: